-The main questions we want to address in this study are: 1) What is the role of the SAA in exciting SST variability in the EEA, and 2) is variability in the strength of the SAA mainly influencing the timing of the cold tongue onset, via an early/late onset of the trades, or is it also forcing changes in the intensity of the seasonal cycle of SST in the cold tongue region?
+The main questions that we want to address in this study are as follows.
+1) What is the role of the SAA in exciting SST variability in the EEA and 2) is variability in the strength of the SAA mainly influencing the timing of the cold tongue onset, via an early/late onset of the trades, or is it also forcing changes in the intensity of the seasonal cycle of SST in the cold tongue region?

-The remainder of this study is organized as follows: In section 2, the data sets used in this study and the wind power calculation are described.
+The remainder of this study is organized as follows.
+In section 2, the datasets used in this study and the wind power calculation are described.
 Section 3 presents the results on the connection between the SAA and EEA SST variability.
-In section 4 we discuss possible mechanisms by which changes in wind power south of equator impact EEA SST and the potential connection to ENSO.
+In section 4 we discuss possible mechanisms by which changes in wind power south of equator impact EEA SST and a potential connection to ENSO.
 The results are summarized in section 5.

-2. Data and Methods
+2. Data and methods

-Monthly fields of wind stress, SST and ocean velocity for the time period 1980 to 2008 are taken from the Simple Ocean Data Assimilation (SODA) reanalysis product in the version SODAv2.2.4 (Carton and Giese, 2008), which is forced with 20CRv2 surface winds (Compo et al., 2011), and from the NCEP2 forced Global Ocean Data Analysis System (GODAS) analysis product (Behringer and Xue, 2004).
+Monthly fields of wind stress, SST, and ocean velocity for the time period 1980-2008 are taken from the Simple Ocean Data Assimilation (SODA) reanalysis product in version 2.2.4 (SODA2.2.4; Carton and Giese 2008), which is forced with Twentieth Century Reanalysis, version 2 (20CRv2) surface winds (Compo et al. 2011), and from the National Centers for Environmental Prediction-U.S. Department of Energy (NCEP-DOE) Atmospheric Model Intercomparison Project II (AMIP-II) reanalysis (NCEP-2) forced Global Ocean Data Analysis System (GODAS) analysis product (Behringer and Xue 2004).
 These products have 40 vertical levels and horizontal resolutions of 0.25° and 1°, respectively.
-For sea level pressure (SLP), we use ERA-Interim with a spectral T255 (corresponding to about 0.7°) horizontal resolution (Dee et al., 2011) and the NCEP2 reanalysis product, provided by NOAA/OAR/ESRL PSD, Boulder, Colorado at a spatial resolution of 2.5°

-(Kanamitsu et al., 2002).
+For sea level pressure (SLP), we use ERA-Interim with a spectral T255 (corresponding to about 0.7°) horizontal resolution (Dee et al. 2011) and the NCEP-2 reanalysis product, provided by the National Oceanic and Atmospheric Administration (NOAA)/Office of Oceanic and Atmospheric Research/Earth System Research Laboratory/ Physical Sciences Division (NOAA/OAR/ESRL/PSD), Boulder, Colorado, at a spatial resolution of 2.5° (Kanamitsu et al. 2002).
 Interannual anomalies are calculated by subtracting a repeated mean seasonal cycle from the full time series.
 All time series are detrended.

-In order to estimate the strength of the SAA, an index is calculated by averaging SLP anomalies over 40°S to 10°S and 40°W to 10°W. As a measure for SST variability in the EEA, SST anomalies are averaged over the Atlantic 3 region (Atl3: 20°W to 0°E, 3°S to 3°N).
-As illustrated in Figure 1a by the closed 0.6°C white contour situated in the eastern equatorial Atlantic, the Atl3 region corresponds with the region of maximum equatorial interannual SST variability.
-As the region of highest zero lag correlation with Atl3 SST, western equatorial Atlantic (WEA) wind stress is averaged over 2°S to 2°N and 40°W to 10°W.
+To estimate the strength of the SAA, an index is calculated by averaging SLP anomalies over 40°-10°S, 40°-10°W. As a measure for SST variability in the EEA, SST anomalies are averaged over the Atlantic 3 region (Atl3: 20°W-0°, 3°S-3°N).
+As illustrated in Fig. 1a by the closed 0.6°C white contour situated in the eastern equatorial Atlantic, the Atl3 region corresponds with the region of maximum equatorial interannual SST variability.
+As the region of highest zero lag correlation with Atl3 SST, western equatorial Atlantic (WEA) wind stress is averaged over 2°S-2°N, 40°-10°W.